caerphoto/velum/README.md

 user accounts, login, etc., and I'm just not sure it's worth the extra complication for what's supposed to be a lightweight blog engine.

+## RSS Feed

+There's a link in the page footer for an RSS feed, that lists the most recent 10 articles.
+Images and links in articles that use relative URLs, e.g.
+"/content/images/example.jpg" will be rewritten dynamically to include the full blog URL, e.g. "https://blog.andyf.me/content/images/example.jpg", so that images display properly and links open properly in RSS feed readers.

 ## Getting started

 Assuming you have a functional Rust environment, you can compile and run the